Frijol/climate-change/notes/economic.md

 #### Anti carbon credits
 * This is challenging to regulate and enforce
 * The carbon credit system is an opt-in economy, and many major countries (esp. the United States) do not opt in
 * As emissions are reduced globally, the incentive to reduce goes away again - you would expect the value of a carbon credit to decrease over time as companies make up-front investments in more efficient/less emissive systems. [right?
 This is my analysis - wouldn't the government have to keep cutting and cutting the caps to make this work?
-I haven't seen anything about a long-term plan to this effect]
+I haven't seen anything about a long-term plan to this effect.
+Need to further research phases of Kyoto Protocol.]
+* Alternative: tax carbon-based fuels at the point at which they exit the earth or cross a border.
+This creates a clear and predictable accounting.
+[Lovins, 226-227][Lovins]

 ## Capitalism
 * Using less energy/using renewables can save companies money - Walmart is a leading example [Lovins, 12][Lovins]